–By Lawrence Kaufman; 561-302-0568; email@example.com; www.kaufmancounseling.com

 Clients usually do not know (nor are they particularly interested in knowing about) the technicalities involved here.
 They are more interested (which is quite understandable) in what works for them — what helps them solve problems between them, and what helps them communicate and feel better about one another, and themselves.
 They are also interested in what they think about, and how comfortable and compatible they feel with, their therapist.

 In conclusion, I am presenting the point of view that focusing on feelings and emotions in couple therapy is of central importance.
-Helping partners to think and communicate more rationally and logically is very important, but helping partners to manage and regulate their emotions is of primary importance.
+Helping partners to think and communicate more rationally and logically is very important, but helping partners to manage, moderate, and regulate their emotions is of primary importance.
 When most people get drawn into, and swept up in a highly charged emotional battle with one another, their capacities to make use of their thinking skills (mediated or overseen predominantly in the left brain [hemisphere]) become impaired.
 We need to give a priority to helping couples master their emotions so that they won’t be taken over and hijacked by them.
 In neuroscience (brain science) terms, we need to be more focused on the functioning of the right brain (or hemisphere) (which predominantly mediates or processes emotions) than the left.
+Focusing of feelings (or affect) is a key to deriving (getting, finding, discovering) meaning and significance to what is being communicated between people in a committed relationship.